Small risks are more significant when it comes to investing

 Some people think there is a significant risk in flying.
 Most of us understand it to be more risky travelling to the airport than the flight itself.

 When it comes to risk we humans do think big.
-While we worry about the large and dramatic risks it is the little things like driving to the airport that cause us more harm.
+While we worry about the large and dramatic risks it is the little things like driving to the airport that causes us more harm.

 Twenty-five thousand people are killed by dogs every year.
 Mostly because dogs carry rabies.
 Mosquitoes kill almost three-quarters of a million people annually because they carry deadly diseases.